 Mr. Roberts received a Bachelor of Arts degree with High Honors in Economics from Swarthmore College and holds a Master in Business Administration degree from Harvard Graduate School of Business Administration.
 He served as a Trustee on the Wentworth Board of Trustees between 1997 through 2015.
 He was elected as a Trustee Emeritus by the Board of Trustees in November 2015.
 Since leaving the Wentworth Board, Mr. Roberts has been serving on the Facilities Committee and the Development Committee since November 2015.
 He was elected to the Wentworth Corporation in 1987.

 Past President, Gateway Equipment Corporation

-Mr. Sheridan serves actively in leadership positions with government, non-profit, and community organizations.
-Mr. Sheridan received his associate’s degree in Steam and Diesel Engineering from Wentworth in 1955.
-He pursued additional education and study at Merrimac College, Bradley University and Boston College.
+Mr. Sheridan served actively in leadership positions with government, non-profit, and community organizations.
+He received his associate’s degree in Steam and Diesel Engineering from Wentworth in 1955 and pursued additional education and study at Merrimac College, Bradley University and Boston College.
 Mr. Sheridan served as a Trustee on the Wentworth Board of Trustees between 1998 through 2013.
 He was elected as a Trustee Emeritus by the Board of Trustees in November 2014.
 He was elected to the Wentworth Corporation in 1995.

 C. Thomas Swaim, Esq.